 You apply for residency (permanent or temporary), you succeed and become a resident.
 Congratulations!
-But what happens if your spouse applies too, but does not fulfil the financial requirements?
+But what happens if upon their application your spouse does not fulfill the financial requirements?
 The good news: All is not lost.
 Do not panic!
 In this article, we explore what to do next.

 Family Union Residency